fvmach/Conversations-App/QUICK_START.md

 ## Step 6: Export to Intelligence (1 minute)

-1. While viewing your conversation, click "📥 Export to Intelligence"
+1. While viewing your conversation, click "Export to Intelligence"
 2. Select an Intelligence Service from the dropdown
-3. Click "📥 Export"
+3. Click "Export"
 4. Wait 2-3 seconds
 5. The transcript will appear automatically!